Late Show with David Letterman: Most Late Show appearances

 The person who appeared the most on the Late Show was media personality Regis Philbin, with 150 total appearances over the show's 22-season run.
 Jack Hanna was in second place with 103 appearances, followed by Tony Randall with 70, Marv Albert with 52, and Tom Brokaw with 49.

 Darlene Love appeared with a musical number 21 times, most notably for a 19-year-long annual tradition of her performing "Christmas (Baby Please Come Home)" (18 live plus one video clip) on the show's last episode before Christmas.
 This continued a tradition that started in 1986 on Letterman's NBC show Late Night with David Letterman, performing the song as Letterman's Christmas finale 28 times across his Late Show and Late Night run.
 Love's final Christmas appearance was on December 19, 2014, nine days after the announcement that the show's finale would be in May 2015.
 Letterman has stated that the annual performance is his favorite part of Christmas.
 Due to the 2007 Writers Guild of America strike, Love was unable to perform on the Letterman show in 2007; instead, a repeat of her 2006 performance was shown.
-Love was also the musical guest on May 7, 2007, performing "River Deep-Mountain High", while also appearing as a background choral singer on October 15, 2008.
+Love was also the musical guest on May 7, 2007, performing "River Deep – Mountain High", while also appearing as a background choral singer on October 15, 2008.
 Love had a 22nd appearance, appearing as an interview guest on June 12, 2013, to talk about the documentary 20 Feet from Stardom.

+Blues Traveler holds the record for most appearances on the show by a band.